aemc/ontario-campgrounds/README.md

 # Ontario Campgrounds
-* Personal Project.
+Personal Project.
 Ontario Campgrounds is a web application that aggregates information about camps all over Ontario in one place.
 New users can sign up, add/delete new camps, and make/edit their own comments.

+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Built with:
+### Prerequisites
-* [NodeJS with Express](https://expressjs.com/)
-* [MongoDB](https://www.mongodb.com/)
-* [Bootstrap](https://getbootstrap.com/)
+You will need to install NodeJS, Express, and MongoDB.
+See below for links.

-### Running:
+### Running
-* Either run in the cloud9 IDE or in your own development environment.
+Either run in the cloud9 IDE or in your own development environment.
 The latter will need the port settings changed within the app.js file.

-### ToDoList:
+### To-Do List
 - [x] Added Authentication and Authorization for users
 - [x] Added comment date
+- [ ] Card size consistency with picture uploads
 - [ ] Polish front-end
 - [ ] Deploy to Amazon Web Services/Heroku

+### Built With
+* [NodeJS with Express](https://expressjs.com/)
+* [MongoDB](https://www.mongodb.com/)
+* [Bootstrap](https://getbootstrap.com/)

 ### Authors
 * **Ammiel Cruz** - Frontend and backend - [aemc](https://github.com/aemc)